Environmental, Social, and Governance (ESG) Strategy & Reporting in African Hospitality for 2026

 Question from: Muesee Kazapua - Hospitality CEO, Windhoek Namibia

-Example: One of the leading hotel groups in East Africa restructured its executive team to include a Chief Impact Officer.
+Example: In early 2023, one of the leading hotel groups in Eastern Africa restructured its executive team to include a Chief Impact Officer.
 This role was given P&L responsibility for sustainability initiatives, and 20% of all executive bonuses were tied to the achievement of their net-zero roadmap milestones.

 Your 2026 Blueprint: Building an ESG-Driven Future for African Hospitality